Welcome to the Oregon Accreditation Alliance Website.

 The Oregon Accreditation Alliance exists to improve the quality of law enforcement agencies in the State of Oregon and ultimately the quality of services provided to the citizens of this state.

 The Oregon Accreditation Alliance was formed in April 2001.
 It was created under the direction and authority of the Oregon Association Chiefs of Police, the Oregon State Sheriff’s Association, and the Association of Public Safety Communications Officials.
 The Alliance mutually supports and endorses the continued improvement of law enforcement and emergency communications services by establishing professional standards of accountability, management, and operations.

-The Oregon Accreditation Alliance Board meets a minimum of four times each year, in the months of January, April, June and September.
+The Oregon Accreditation Alliance Board meets three to four times each year, generally in the months of January, April, June and September.

 Please feel free to browse our site.
-If you have any questions, please do not hesitate to contact us.
+If you have any questions, please do not hesitate to contact me at firstname.lastname@example.org or through our contact page - contact us.

 Chief of Police, Retired